by Carrie Profenno: Author, Coonie Mama & lifelong Mainer

 Big Bear Maine Coon Cattery is a scam

-Our community has identified these scam artists on our accompanying comments page:
+This community has identified these scam artists in our comments section:

 Here are some of the most recent and most helpful scam warning comments from readers on this site.
 Thank you to everyone who is joining in on exposing these con artists!